Take advantage of the unparalleled, extensible, and powerful text editing capabilities of GNU Emacs from within Windows OS.

 6. Conclusion

-So there you have it.
-The universality and power of vim's modal editing combined with the endless flexibility of the emacs lisp interpreter.
-Made "modern" and accessible thanks to the blood, sweat, tears and smarts of open-source contributors.
+The universality and power of vim's modal editing combined with the endless flexibility of the Emacs lisp interpreter; all this made accessible thanks to the blood, sweat, and tears of open-source contributors.
 Where to go from here?

 Once you get comfortable enough, you may even want to remove Spacemacs and roll your own custom configuration.
 There is no rush at all.
 My thoughts on future blog posts include a showcase of three org-mode packages which are particularly dear to my heart: org-brain, org-agenda, and org-babel.
 I hope this tutorial has helped you, and have a wonderful day.